tocttou/choreograph-cli/README.md

 3. `npm i -g choreograph`
 4. Run the command: `choreo` to enter choreograph-cli shell.

+**Note: Make sure the user deploying this application is in the "docker" group.
+That is, the user can use docker without sudo access.**

+> sudo groupadd docker

+> sudo usermod -aG docker $USER

+Then logout and log back in.

 *For initial setup, run the command, `setup` after enter choreograph-cli shell.*

 *This setup should be done on each node that is to be used.*